Updated: Jun 14

 Reading Central Library offers wide ranging services to a diverse group of users, and a refurbishment project transformed the space and enabled more partnership working to create a true community space, with the added benefit of employment support.

-Extending the wireless provision throughout the building, using Insight Media’s iCAM Wireless Access Control solution, offered improved Wi-Fi access for customers, staff and the partner organisations using the community hub.
+Extending the library wireless provision throughout the building, using Insight Media’s iCAM Wireless Access Control solution, offered improved library Wi-Fi access for customers, staff and the partner organisations using the community hub.

 Insight Media solutions